Beratoz/EURO2024/README.md

 # Euro2024 StatsBomb Analysis App

-Welcome to the Euro2024 StatsBomb Analysis App – an interactive sports analytics project built with Streamlit using Hudl StatsBomb's free EURO 2024 data.
-This project is a labor of love and a fun way to practice analytics skills while exploring the performance of teams and players during Euro 2024.
+Welcome to the Euro 2024 StatsBomb Analysis App: An interactive sports analytics project built with Streamlit using Hudl StatsBomb's free Euro 2024 data.

 ## Table of Contents